 Quarterback Lamar Jackson, safety Kyle Hamilton, and nose tackle Travis Jones returned to practice Tuesday, a good sign for their availability on short rest.

-Wide receiver Rashod Bateman (ankle) and cornerback Keyon Martin (ribs) are also practicing for a second straight day.
-Bateman has missed the past two games.
+Wide receiver Rashod Bateman (ankle) and cornerback Keyon Martin (ribs) also practiced for a second straight day.
+Martin was a full participant and Bateman was limited.

-The only two Ravens missing from practice Tuesday are running back Justice Hill and defensive tackle Taven Bryan (knee), who may go on short-term injured reserve.
+The only two Ravens missing from practice Tuesday were running back Justice Hill (neck) and defensive tackle Taven Bryan (knee), who may go on short-term injured reserve.